cjrequena/bitcoin-keypair-generator-sample/README.md

----
-layout: post
-title: "[BITCOIN] Keys and  Addresses"
-author: "Carlos Requena"
-lang: en
-ref: bitcoin-keys-and-addresses
-tags:
-   - "Bitcoin"
----
-<div style="text-align:center"><span style="color:red;font-weight: bold">"Our virtues and our failings are inseparable, like force and matter.
-When they separate, man is no more." </span> <span style="color:black;font-weight: bold">--Nikola Tesla.</span></div>

 <br>
 You may have heard that Bitcoin is based on cryptography, which is a branch of mathematics used extensively in computer security.
 Cryptography means
 "secret writing" in Greek, but the science of cryptography encompasses more than just secret writing, which is referred to as encryption.